annaei/annaei.github.io/README.md

 Hi!
 I am a Ph.D. student at the [University of Bergen](http://www.uib.no/en)'s [department of computer science](http://www.uib.no/en/ii), in the programming languages research group.
 My advisors are Dr. [Anya Bagge](https://www.ii.uib.no/~anya/) and Prof. [Gail Murphy](https://www.cs.ubc.ca/people/gail-murphy).

 My research focuses on helping humans edit programs.
 In my Master's thesis, I used runtime verification to improve the safety of refactoring tools.
-During my PhD, I have utilized user-oriented research methods, like interviews, surveys, and lab studies, to investigate how we can improve code editing tools, like refactoring tools.
+During my PhD, I have utilized user-oriented research methods, like interviews, surveys, and lab studies, to investigate how we can improve code editing tools.
+The goal of my research is to make it faster and easier for developers to change software.

 ## News
 * 2021 [NOKUT PhD Program Accreditation Committee](https://www.nokut.no/norsk-utdanning/hoyere-utdanning/sakkunnige--studietilbod-pa-ph.d.-niva/)